csu-signal/TRACE/README.md

 Instructions for `dpip_cgt_live.py` audio set up.

+#### Virtual Cable for Fourth Microphone
-- \(Ignore if you already have the virtual cable driver)\For the this set-up you will need to download an additional VB-Cable which is found [here](https://vb-audio.com/Cable/index.htm)
+Move on to Voicemeeter Settings subsection if you already have the virtual cable driver installed.

+- For the this set-up you will need to download an additional VB-Cable which is found [here](https://vb-audio.com/Cable/index.htm)
   - After downloading extract the files from the zip folder, the run `VBCABLE_Setup_x64.exe` and install the driver.
   - Restart your computer

+#### Voicemeeter Settings
 Open the VoiceMeeter Potato Application and set the following settings for each of the listed components:

 - Stereo Input 1: